jinuue/FLIPTACTOE/README.md

 ## Getting Started

 ### Prerequisites
-To run Flip Tac Toe!, you only need a modern web browser.
+To run Flip Tac Toe, you only need a modern web browser.
 No additional software or libraries are required.

 ### Technical Dependencies